cassaundra/col/README.md

 ### Rules

-- Whitespace is ignored, except in string mode.
+- Whitespace and undefined characters are ignored by the interpreter.
 - There are a finite number of columns, defined by the source.
 Each has a finite instruction set and a memory stack of no official max capacity (depends on implementation).
 - Lines (separated by line feeds) represent columns, where the line index maps to the column index (e.g. first line is column \#0).
 Leading and trailing empty lines are ignored.
 - When an instruction stack has completed execution, it repeats.